StratosTso/MNLapp/Create-Manually.md

 - run npm start in order to see the map for the first time!

 ## Map configuration
-- Initialize the station layer
+- Initialise the station layer
 ```
 var StationsLayer = L.geoJson(null, {});
 ```